-The Center for Bio-Ethical Reform’s (CBR) human embryo and fetus imagery was initially derived by teams of physician researchers and clinicians employing endoscopy (and its subsets, embryoscopy and fetoscopy) to diagnose and treat prenatal disorders in utero.
+The Education Resource Fund's human embryo and fetus imagery was initially derived by teams of physician researchers and clinicians employing endoscopy (and its subsets, embryoscopy and fetoscopy) to diagnose and treat prenatal disorders in utero.
 Endoscopes are medical imaging devices which permit the minimally invasive, high resolution observation of tissues inside the human body.
 At the distal end of these instruments is an objective lens designed for imaging.
 At the proximal end is an eyepiece, or sensor, which enables viewing.

 How Endoscopes Work